Skip to content

 In the CLI, calling vite build and vite build --ssr will still build the client only and ssr only environments for backward compatibility.

-When builder.entireApp is true (or when calling vite build --app), vite build will opt-in into building the entire app instead.
+When builder is not undefined (or when calling vite build --app), vite build will opt-in into building the entire app instead.
 This would later on become the default in a future major.
 A ViteBuilder instance will be created (build-time equivalent to a ViteDevServer) to build all configured environments for production.
 By default the build of environments is run in series respecting the order of the environments record.
 A framework or user can further configure how the environments are built using:

 js